IRS Warns Taxpayers to know about Summertime Scams in 2017

 5. IRS notices – What you could receive in the mail from the IRS

 The summer tax tips are more helpful to the tax files as they come in plain language and importantly it covers a wide range of essential topics that are related to taxes.
-Among the tax tips, the IRS warns the taxpayers in this summer tax filing season to watch for tax scams.
+Among the tax tips, the IRS warns taxpayers in this summer tax filing season to watch for tax scams.

-IRS Warns about Summer Time Tips
+IRS Warns About Summer Time Tips

 Robo-call Messages: